-If you need a test in Redbridge, you can book an appointment to visit one of two permanent walk-through testing facilities, or order a home testing kit.
+If you need a test in Redbridge, you can book an appointment to visit one of three permanent walk-through testing facilities, or order a home testing kit.

 We now have three permanent 7 days a week coronavirus testing facilities in the borough:

 Please visit the Mildmay testing centre page for full information on getting tested.

 Gants Hill Library Car Park

 Please visit the Gants Hill Library testing centre page for full information on getting tested.

 Please visit the Charteris Car Park testing centre page for full information on getting tested.

 Please book an appointment before attending the centres.